vacationstay/airbnb-fec-jp/README.md

-# airbnb-fec - Bookings and Reservations module
+# VacationStay Bookings and Reservations module

 ## Description
 - Bookings and reservations module for HomeStays home reservation application build on a MERN stack